Tests for acute lymphoblastic leukaemia (ALL)

 • scans such as chest x-ray, CT scan or MRI scan

 You usually have this test under local anaesthetic.
-This means that you are awake but the area is numb.
+This means that you have a medication to numb the area but you are awake.

-During a bone marrow test, your doctor uses a needle to take a sample of bone marrow.
+During a bone marrow test, your doctor or specialist nurse uses a needle to take a sample of bone marrow.
 They may then use a second needle to take out a piece of more solid bone marrow tissue.
 This is usually from the back of your hip bone.

 Diagram showing a bone marrow biopsy